syntaxsurge/lexlink/README.md

   file a boundary node proposal; locally, run `dfx identity get-principal` and enable ECDSA signing in `dfx.json`.
 - `ICP_IDENTITY_PEM_PATH` points at the exported PEM on disk.
-After updating the file, run `pnpm encode:icp-identity` to refresh `ICP_IDENTITY_PEM_BASE64`, which is the value consumed at runtime (no filesystem access required on Vercel).
+After updating the file, run `pnpm encode:icp-identity` to refresh `ICP_IDENTITY_PEM_BASE64` in your local `.env`.
+Copy that value to `.env.example` manually if needed; the runtime only reads the base64 env, so serverless deployments never touch the filesystem.

 ### Constellation configuration